Quantum physics informed neural networks for multi-variable partial differential equations: Abstract

 To achieve this goal, we introduce an architecture specifically designed to compute second-order (and higher-order) derivatives without relying on nested automatic differentiation methods.
 This approach mitigates the unwanted side effects associated with nested gradients in simulations, paving the way for more efficient and accurate implementations.

 By leveraging such an approach, the quantum circuit addresses partial differential equations -- a challenge not yet tackled using this approach on continuous-variable quantum computers.
-As a proof-of-concept, we solve a one-dimensional instance of the heat equation, demonstrating its effectiveness in handling PDEs.
+As a proof-of-concept, we solve a one-dimensional instance of the heat equation, demonstrating its effectiveness in handling PDEs, both in an ideal and a noisy regime.
+We report our experiment on a photonic hardware to address a realistic noise scenario for our simulations.
 Such a framework paves the way for further developments in continuous-variable quantum computing and underscores its potential contributions to advancing quantum machine learning.